kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 By default, each VM in the cluster is running Fedora.

-To access the master or any minion:
+To access the master or any node:

 ```sh
 vagrant ssh master
 vagrant ssh minion-1
 ```

-If you are running more than one minion, you can access the others by:
+If you are running more than one node, you can access the others by:

 ```sh
 vagrant ssh minion-2